 In recent years, the PRC has steadily increased its missile build-up along the south China coast opposite Taiwan, now deploying over 500 missiles.
 In December 2003, as the Taiwan presidential election and referendum debate heated up, PRC officials publicly warned Taiwan that further moves toward independence could result in a Chinese military response.
 President Bush expressed blunt U.S. concern about a Taiwan referendum during a public appearance in Washington with visiting PRC Premier Wen Jiabao on December 9, 2003.
 The President warned "the leader of Taiwan" not to be provocative and stated that the United States opposed any unilateral changes in Taiwan's status.
 This sentiment was reinforced on October 25, 2004, when Secretary of State Colin Powell, during a visit to Beijing, said that Taiwan was not a sovereign state and the United States supported Taiwan's peaceful reunification with China.
-Although critics charged the Secretary's statement violated long-standing U.S. policy (which has avoided taking a U.S. policy had not changed.
+Although critics charged the Secretary's statement violated long-standing U.S. policy (which has avoided taking a U.S. position on the desirability of reunification), the State Department maintained that U.S. policy had not changed.